If you’re trying to walk your dog without them barking, lunging, or locking onto every dog that passes…then welcome to the club.

 The result?
 Walks became frustrating for both of us and it took far longer to undo that cycle than it would have to avoid it in the first place.

-This is why learning how to train your dog not to bark at other dogs, how to stop your dog reacting to other dogs, and how to build calm, neutral behaviours around other dogs is such an important piece of the puzzle — not just for reactive dogs, but for any of those who struggle to regulate their excitement or emotions.
+This is why learning how to build calm, neutral behaviours around other dogs is such an important piece of the puzzle — not just for reactive dogs, but for any of those who struggle to regulate their excitement or emotions.

-Before we ask our dogs to ignore others, we need to make sure they want to and can engage with us.
+Before we ask our dogs to ignore others, we need to make sure they want to and can engage with us first.
 Engagement isn’t just about getting eye contact past a trigger, it's about building a real world partnership.

 If your dog is constantly scanning, pulling, or zoning out on walks, it usually means the world is more exciting or overwhelming than you are in that moment.

-Engagement training helps shift your dog’s focus and trust onto you.
+Engagement shift your dog’s focus and trust onto you...especially in those tough times.

 Start small.
 Use fun movement, games, treats, and tone changes.
 Reward any moment they check in with you (even if it’s just a glance).
 Over time, these micro-moments build into a strong foundation.

-As mentioned, many owners think socialisation means their dog should meet everyone and everything, which can be problematic, even further down the line.
+As mentioned, many owners think socialisation means their dog should meet everyone and everything, which can be problematic, evenif it's not noticeable until further down the line.

 This is one of the most empowering skills you can give a dog.
 It builds confidence and resilience, reduces stress, teaches regulation, and gives you both space to just breathe.

-Best of all—it’s simple.
+Best of all — it’s simple.
 Find a quiet spot, let your dog watch the world, and reward calm choices.
-That's it!

 You can’t expect calmness on a walk (or in general) if your dog’s needs aren’t being met.
-So many dogs are labelled as "reactive" or "frustrated", or "hyperactive" simply because they’re carrying too much frustration and energy.
+So many dogs are labelled as "reactive" or "frustrated", or "hyperactive" simply because they’re unregulated and are carrying too much frustration and energy.

 Before any training session or walk, ask yourself:

-Outlets like sniffing, chasing, bitework, tracking, ball games, scentwork, etc are gold!
+Outlets like sniffing, chasing, bitework, swimming, spring pole, tracking, ball games, scentwork (and so forth) are gold!

 They tap into your dog’s natural drives and give them the mental and emotional release they crave.
-Once those needs are satisfied, your dog is far more likely to act on impulse and listen to direction.
+Once those needs are satisfied, your dog is far more likely to act less impulsively, make better choices and listen to direction.

 Reducing exposure doesn’t mean hiding from the world.
 It means being intentional.
 Choosing the routes with fewer dogs.
 Creating distance when needed.
 Walking at quieter times.
 Taking a break from walks and meeting needs another way.
 These aren’t shortcuts...they’re smart training decisions.